CLDC-OU/MassHandshakeMessager/README.md

 ### message.txt

+Create a file in the root of the project directory called `message.txt`.
+This file will include the message you want to send to students.

+Rules/information for the message file:

+- Must be a plain text file
+- Can be any length
+- Will include line breaks as they are in the file
+- Any links will be automatically turned into hyperlinks
+- Avoid curly braces (`{}`) unless you are using them to surround a variable name (see below for more information)

-Create a file in the root of the project directory called `message.txt` and write the message you want to send to students.
-The message can be written in markdown and will be sent as a single paragraph.
-You can include any variable in the message with the name of the column from the students csv file surrounded by curly braces.
+You can also include any variable in the message with the name of the column from the students csv file surrounded by curly braces.
 For example: `{first_name}` will be replaced with the value of the `first_name` column for the student the message is being sent to.

+> [!IMPORTANT]
+>
+> Do not use curly braces in the message unless you are using them to surround a variable name.
+For example: `{first_name}` is valid, but `{{first_name}}` is not.
+If you need to use curly braces in the message, use double curly braces.
+For example: `{{this is a message}}` will be sent as `{this is a message}`.
+>
+> If you use a variable name in the message, but the column does not exist in the students csv file, the variable will be discarded.
+For example `Hello {invalid_column}, this is a message` will be sent as `Hello , this is a message`.